-- Births and deaths registered in the St Ives Union Workhouse (1836 - 1913) are available as fiche set D9 from the Huntingdonshire FHS.
+- Births and deaths registered in the St Ives Union Workhouse (1836 - 1913) are available as fiche set D9 from the Cambridgeshire and Huntingdonshire FHS.

 - The population of the two villages was kept separate for civil purposes, except for the period 1881 to 1951 when the figures for both were combined under Bluntisham.